vickkeshri/htm-css-02/Readme.md

-# Hi, there I am Vicky Keshri
+# Hi there, I am Vicky Keshri

 In this project I learned about css with background image with color overlay along with positions of images.
 It took me 2 hours to complete this